random1781/Tenere700/tower/README.md

 1. Make them yourself.
 2. If you can't, ask a friend for help.
 3. If you don't have any of those, find a local fabricator.
 4. If you can't find one or you don't want to leave your house, use a fabrication service.
 [SendCutSend](https://www.sendcutsend.com) (or other similar services) is an excellent, easy-to-use, and well-priced service that can create all these parts.
-This what I used to fabricate everything.
+This what I used to fabricate everything and I'll be posting documentation on that process.

 ## Reference design